-If the Director does not offer a Mutual Resolution or either the Respondent or Complainant does not accept a Mutual Resolution offer, the Director shall refer the case to a Hearing pursuant to Chapter 6, Section VI of the Code.
+If the Director does not offer a Mutual Resolution or either the Respondent or Complainant does not accept a Mutual Resolution, the Director shall refer the case to a Hearing pursuant to Chapter 6, Section VIII of the Code.

-If the Respondent accepts an offered Mutual Resolution and the Complainant has been notified pursuant to the Code and fails to respond within seven (7) Days of an initial request from the Director for a meeting, the case may be resolved in the Complainant's absence pursuant to Chapter 6, Section V.2 of the Code.
+If the Respondent accepts a Mutual Resolution and the Complainant fails to respond within seven (7) Days of an initial request from the Director for a meeting, the case may be resolved in the Complainant's absence pursuant to Chapter 6, Section VII.2 of the Code.

-Section V. In Absentia Resolution
+Section VII.
+In Absentia Resolution